New York, NY

 Hours & Admission

-The museum is open 10 AM–5 PM daily, Thursdays to 8 PM; closed December 25.
+Open 10 AM–5 PM daily, Thursdays to 8 PM.
+Open 10 AM–5 PM on Thanksgiving; closed on December 25.
 Admission is free.
 Floor plans are available for download and printing.

 The National Museum of the American Indian–New York, is located on the south side of Bowling Green, in lower Manhattan, adjacent to the northeast corner of Battery Park.